Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Results

 \subsection{FTI}

 We give the posterior distributions of the FTI testing parameters for all our low and high mass injections in Figs.~\ref{fig:FTI_plot_M20} and~\ref{fig:FTI_plot} respectively.
-We also summarize the statistical level at which GR is excluded in Fig.~\ref{fig:quantile_plot_m20}.
+We also summarize the statistical level at which GR is excluded in Figs.~\ref{fig:quantile_plot_m20} and~\ref{fig:quantile_plot}.